How Does a DEVELOPER See Testers

 It depends.
 If you're Google or Facebook probably you think testers are overrated since they have a CI/CD in place with everything automated (developers write the tests).
 Also depends on which type of tester.

-If we're talking about a tester which writes automation tests, this one has a big contribution to build automation, which means faster deployment times.
-Is some situations this is a competitive edge.
+If we're talking about a tester who writes automation tests, this one has a big contribution to building automation, which means faster deployment times.
+In some situations, this is a competitive edge.

-A manual tester is able to find more edge cases by performing exploratory testing and find things no one thought of.
+A manual tester can find more edge cases by performing exploratory testing and finding things no one thought of.
 Also some of the tests just cannot be automated (or it's too hard).

-2. How does your activities as developer intersect with tester’s activities?
+2. How do your activities as a developer intersect with the tester’s activities?

 It's a close collaboration.
-Both must understand the business details in order to be effective.
-From a developer's perspective I expect that each bug should be clear as daylight.
-Should contains steps to reproduce, expected and current outcome.
-In some cases I even saw GIF's visually describing the issue.
-In others I was unpleasant surprised by the lack of any details.
+Both must understand the business details to be effective.
+From a developer's perspective, I expect that each bug should be as clear as daylight.
+Should contain steps to reproduce, expected, and current outcome.
+In some cases, I even saw GIFs visually describing the issue.
+In others, I was unpleasantly surprised by the lack of any details.
 Just a bug name shortly describing the problem(I cannot read minds).

 As a developer, my responsibility is that every bug should only be found once.
 That means I need to write a unit/integration test for each bug found.
 Nobody likes the same bug being reopened (especially multiple times).

-Developers should not be defensive when a bug arise.
-I have encountered situations where the developer asked the tester not to log the bug because he will fix it asap.
+Developers should not be defensive when a bug arises.
+I have encountered situations where the developer asked the tester not to log the bug because he would fix it ASAP.
 This is just weak.
 Accept your mistakes and go on.

 3. In your opinion, what skills (technical / non-technical) does a tester should have?

-In order to be effective you need to be passionate.
+To be effective you need to be passionate.
 This is the main driver of doing anything.
 You don't feel it's work when you enjoy what you do.
-Posses some detective like skills.
+Possesses some detective-like skills.
 Attention to detail, written and oral communication.

 Technical I would expect some basic knowledge of networking (http, ip) and some scripting ability (bash at least).
-An automation QA needs programming skills and deep understanding of testing frameworks.
-Also to be familiar with processes (i.e Scrum, Kanban) which is valid for any type of tester.
+An automation QA needs programming skills and a deep understanding of testing frameworks.
+Also to be familiar with processes (i.e. Scrum, Kanban) which is valid for any type of tester.

 4. How do you solve the “this is not a requirement, it’s a nice-to-have” situation?

-You mean it's not a bug, it's a feature type situation.
-This happens when the developer implements the written requirements and the tester uses the common sense if you want, thinks like a user, but did not read carefully the requirements.
+You mean it's not a bug, it's a feature-type situation.
+This happens when the developer implements the written requirements and the tester uses common sense if you want, thinks like a user, but does not read carefully the requirements.

 5. Should developers test their own code?